MicrosoftDocs/memdocs/memdocs/configmgr/core/servers/deploy/configure/site-server-high-availability.md

 ### Process to promote the site server in passive mode to active mode

 This section describes how to change the site server in passive mode to active mode.
 To access the site and make this change, you need to be able to access an instance of the SMS Provider.
-For more information, see [Use multiple SMS Providers](/sccm/core/plan-design/hierarchy/plan-for-the-sms-provider#BKMK_MultiSMSProv).
+For more information, see [Use multiple SMS Providers](../../../plan-design/hierarchy/plan-for-the-sms-provider.md#BKMK_MultiSMSProv).

 > [!IMPORTANT]
-> By default, only the original site server has the SMS Provider role.
-If this server is offline, you can't connect to the site as no provider is available.
-When you add the site server in passive mode, the SMS Provider isn't automatically added.
-Add at least one additional SMS Provider role to your site for a highly available service.
+> If all instances of the SMS Provider are offline, you can't connect to the site as no provider is available.
+When you add the site server in passive mode, setup installs an instance of the SMS Provider on this server.<!-- SCCMDocs#1613 -->
 >
 > The Configuration Manager console requests the list of available SMS Providers from WMI on the site server.
 When you install multiple SMS Providers at a site, the site randomly assigns each new connection request to use an installed SMS Provider.
 You can't specify the SMS Provider location to use with a specific connection session.
 If your console is unable to connect to the site because the current site server is offline, specify the other site server in the Site Connection window.